warint/spiR/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This package did not fail the CRAN's test yet, but we realised there was an issue with Appveyor.
-We fixed it.

 In this version I have :

-* Fixed the Appveyor error by specifying the R version(release)
+* updated the description file based on the proposed changes during our first submission.
+Thx.

 ## Test environments
 * local OS X install, R 3.6.1